 At around 17 months, Lachlan showed signs of disliking his sleeper and wanting a pillow and blanket.
 I wasn’t entirely comfortable giving him a blanket (it’s recommended that children sleep with nothing else in their crib until 2 years of age) but it was affecting his sleep, so we decided to remove all the railings from his bed, creating a small platform bed, and making sure no blanket could get wrapped around a crib post, creating a suffocation hazard.

 Next, we gave him a baby crib comforter from Parachute Home and a baby pillow from A Little Pillow Company.
 These two items have been a HUGE success.
 He feels like such a big boy and adores his little bed.
 He doesn’t always stay under his comforter nor does his head stay on his pillow, but he loves to snuggle in before he goes to sleep and will adjust to it all in time.

 When transitioning to a toddler bed with a pillow and comforter, I showed Lachlan each of them and placed them on his bed an hour or two before nap time.
 We played with them and in his room for a bit, so he could get used to them.
 I showed him how to lay his head on the pillow and that he could snuggle underneath the comforter.
 This helped him get excited about the new additions and then he transitioned smoothly.

 What crib works well for this?

-Our crib was a hand-me-down, but I believe it’s the Babyletto Modo 3-in-1 Convertible Crib with Toddler Bed Conversion Kit.
+Our crib was a hand-me-down, and is the Babyletto Modo 3-in-1 Convertible Crib with Toddler Bed Conversion Kit.
 It makes transitioning to a toddler bed so much easier.
 When I started looking for the twin’s cribs, I knew I wanted something similar that could convert into a toddler bed and then into a “big-kid” bed.
 I chose the crib we already have since we know we love it and it works so well.

 Shop the room